Elizabeth Saye and Sele (nee Turner) 1741-1816

 "Letters"! repeated Lady Saye. and Sele. simpering; do you think so?
 Do you know I wrote a long letter to Mrs. Ray just before I came here, this very afternoon - quite a long letter!
 I did, I assure you"!

 Here Mrs. Paradise came forward with another gentleman, younger, slimmer and smarter, and saying to me, "Sir Gregory Page-Turner", said to him, "Miss Burney, authoress of Evelina".
-At which Lady Saye and Sele, in frrsh transport, again rose, and rapturously again repeated - "Yes, she's the authoress of Evelina"!
+At which Lady Saye and Sele, in fresh transport, again rose, and rapturously again repeated - "Yes, she's the authoress of Evelina"!
 Have you read it?

 "No is it to be had?"